Dunera

 Austrian Jew who lived in Great Britain before the Nazis came to power.

-Friedrich Holdengraber (Fritz Holdengräber) (37) GP
+Friedrich Holdengraber (Fritz Holdengräber) (37) GP, PD

 Jewish refugee from Austria.
 His parents were probably already naturalised under the name Holden.
+His father Juda Leib, born in 1876, was interned on the Isle of Man for a year despite his advanced age.

 Bremen Nazi opponent from Hanseatic tradition.